mosaicrown/mondrian/README.md

 }
 ```

-## Functions
+## Configurations

-The tool supports many functions.
+The tool supports many different configurations.

+The partitioning of the dataset across the workers is configurable by
+specifying the number of fragments (by default equal to the number of workers),
+the strategy to identify the fragments (i.e., mondrian, quantile), whether it
+is run in the driver or distributed over the workers, and how this partitions
+should be translated in Spark partitions.

-To determine the cut column different functions can be used: span, entropy and negative entropy (to reverse the quasi-identifier order).
-Partitions cuts are determined using the median.
+To determine the cut column different functions can be used: entropy, negative
+entropy (to reverse the order), normalized span, and span.
+On the other hand,
+the specific partitioning criteria for a given column depends on whether the
+column values have an ordering or not.
+When the values have a global order, the
+partitioning value is decided by the median, otherwise binpacking is used to
+determine a balanced partitioning.

 Multiple generalization methods on quasi-identifiers are available:

-* ranges (e.g., [5 - 10]);
+* ranges (e.g., [5 - 10])
-* sets (e.g., {Private, Public});
+* sets (e.g., {Private, Public})
-* common prefix (e.g., 100**);
+* common prefix (e.g., 100**)
-* using numeric partitioning (a balanced tree constructed from the quasi-identifier numerical data based on fanout, accuracy and digits parameters);
+* numeric partitioning (a balanced tree constructed from the quasi-identifier
+  numerical data based on fanout, accuracy and digits parameters)
-* using user-defined taxonomies (a taxonomy tree given by the user that guides the generalization of the quasi-identifier values).
+* user-defined taxonomies (a taxonomy tree given by the user that guides the
+  generalization of the quasi-identifier values)

-In both numeric partitioning and user-defined taxonomies the lowest common ancestor is used to generalize the set of values.
+In both numeric partitioning and user-defined taxonomies the lowest common
+ancestor is used to generalize the set of values.

 Three information loss metrics are available:

-* Discernability penalty;
+* discernability penalty
-* Normalized certainty penalty;
+* normalized certainty penalty
-* Global certainty penalty.
+* global certainty penalty

 ## Centralized version of Mondrian

+To provide a comparison with the distributed approach, we also implemented a
-The centralized version of Mondrian is not based on Apache Spark, so it can be run without Docker.
+centralized version of Mondrian.
+This implementation can be found in the local
-It is contained in the local folder and can be used to anonymize limited size datasets.
+folder and can be used to anonymize datasets of limited size.

-The centralized version only relies on pandas and numpy, and it is particularly useful to demonstrate the scalability of Mondrian over large datasets.
+The centralized version heavily relies on Pandas and NumPy, and we use it as a
-A demo of it can be run with:
+baseline to demonstrate the scalability of the distributed implementation of
+Mondrian over large datasets.

+To run this version over the same toy example dataset above use:

 ```shell
 make local-adults
 ```

+## Publications

+* [1] Sabrina De Capitani di Vimercati, Dario Facchinetti, Sara Foresti,
+  Gianluca Oldani, Stefano Paraboschi, Matthew Rossi, Pierangela Samarati,
+  **Scalable Distributed Anonymization Processing of Sensors Data**,
+  in *Proceedings of the 19th IEEE International Conference on Pervasive
+  Computing and Communications (PerCom)*, March 22-26, 2021
+* [2] Sabrina De Capitani di Vimercati, Dario Facchinetti, Sara Foresti,
+  Gianluca Oldani, Stefano Paraboschi, Matthew Rossi, Pierangela Samarati,
+  **Artifact: Scalable Distributed Anonymization Processing of Sensors Data**,
+  in *Proceedings of the 19th IEEE International Conference on Pervasive
+  Computing and Communications (PerCom)*, March 22-26, 2021
+* [3] Sabrina De Capitani di Vimercati, Dario Facchinetti, Sara Foresti,
+  Giovanni Livraga, Gianluca Oldani, Stefano Paraboschi, Matthew Rossi,
+  Pierangela Samarati, **Scalable Distributed Data Anonymization for Large
+  Datasets**, in *IEEE Transactions on Big Data (TBD)*, September 19, 2022